You are eligible to take the GED test if you are a resident of California and meet any one of the following criteria:

 - The individual is 17 years of age and is incarcerated in a California state or county correctional facility; persons testing under these conditions must meet all of the following criteria:

-Persons who pass the GED test at age 17 will not receive the equivalency certificate until their 18th birthday; a letter of intent is issued which states that the certificate is being held pending the examinee's 18th birthday.
+Persons who pass the GED test at age 17 will not receive the California High School Equivalency Certificate until their 18th birthday; a letter of intent is issued which states that the certificate is being held pending the examinee's 18th birthday.

 Valid identification is required by the National GED Testing Service and the California State Department of Education.
 All examinees must present acceptable identification at registration and at each testing session.
-The identification source must include the examinee’s name, birth date, signature and photograph.
-United States Government issued photographic identification is the only means to verify identity and age.
+The identification source must include the examinee's name, address, date of birth, signature, and photograph.
+United States Government issued photographic identification is the only means of verify identify and age.
 The following are acceptable forms of identification:

-We cannot accept temporary driver’s licenses or identification cards.
+- Post-secondary school identification card *We cannot accept temporary drivers' licenses or identification cards.